 The stigma associated with a child abuse conviction is the main long-term consequence.
 If somebody is found guilty or sentenced for this kind of charge, there are lengthy periods of incarceration, probation, or supervision.
 There are also issues of child custody and child visitation.
 The stigma extends to the damage to an individual’s reputation and potential loss of parental rights.

 Parental rights may be affected resulting in issues of supervised visitation of the child.
-The long-term consequences of child abuse cases include employment issues, immigration issues, and the general issues an individual has with any criminal case.
-Child abuse cases can affect a parent’s rights and ability to have contact or visitation with the child in a domestic type of situation.
+The long-term consequences of these cases include employment issues, immigration issues, and the general issues an individual has with any criminal case.
+Additionally, these charges can affect a parent’s rights and ability to have contact or visitation with the child in a domestic type of situation.
+A Ft.
+Lauderdale attorney could help someone mitigate the short or long-term consequences of a child abuse charge.

 Criminal cases involving child abuse can affect child custody and child visitation.
 The standard of proof in a criminal case is higher than a civil case.
 In a civil case involving child custody where the court learns of criminal allegations or criminal convictions, those charges can be used in a civil case as evidence of proof that there are parenting issues.
 They could affect parental rights and/or child visitations.